-Aluminium slowly began to replace steel in the production and manufacturing of bicycles.
-Frames now had the ability to be lighter, and customized to client’s specifications.
+Aluminum slowly began to replace steel in the production and manufacturing of bicycles.
+Frames now had the ability to be lighter and customized to the client’s specifications.

 In the wake of a new millennium, C.B.T.
 Italia remains committed to the continuing evolution of bicycle frame production.

-With the introduction of carbon fibers, the company now has the ability to manufacture frames that combine the lightness of aluminium with style and comfort unlike any other.
+With the introduction of carbon fibers, the company now has the ability to manufacture frames that combine the lightness of aluminum with style and comfort unlike any other.

 In 2002, C.B.T.
 Italia tested its carbon prototype frame, with the woman’s Tour de France: the final result was the Maillot Jaune.
 The frame was the Karbon Fiber, the ancestor of the actual monocoque carbon frames, constructed entirely at the facility in Cuneo, Italy.

 Cherubim is based in Japan.
 The company is founded in 1965, a year after the Olympic Games in Tokyo.
-They build steel road (concept, modern and classic), track and keirin bikes.
+They build steel road bikes (concept, modern and classic), track bikes, and keirin bikes.

-The brand is founded by Gelmino Chesini in 1925 and located in Verona, Italy.
+The brand is founded by Gelmino Chesini in 1925 and is located in Verona, Italy.

-“Our real and unique intent is to build special race bikes, perfect for racer and amateurs.
-Today every CHESINI bike is special because unique, handbuilt one by one with dedication, skill, attention to details and unchanged passion.”
+“Our real and unique intent is to build special race bikes, perfect for racers and amateurs.
+Today every CHESINI bike is special because unique, handbuilt one by one with dedication, skill, attention to details, and unchanged passion.”

 In 2009, I paid a visit to their shop in Verona, you can read the story in the post titled “Verona and Chesini”.

 Previously known as Majaco Bicycles, Chumba USA is located in Austin, Texas.
 Their mission is to provide you with the highest quality user experience beginning with precision made in USA fabrication and materials, through friendly planning of your dream bike, to turning over the pedals for years to come.
 All of the company’s bikes are made in the